Andrey Vilkitsky icebreaker

 Andrey Vilkitsky icebreaker Wiki

-Vessel's construction started on December 14, 2015.
-The ship was launched on July 5, 2017, and was delivered to Gazprom Neft on December 15, 2018.
+Vessel construction began on December 14, 2015.
+The ship was launched on July 5, 2017, and delivered to Gazprom Neft on December 15, 2018.
 Sea trials were conducted in the Gulf of Finland.
-The icebreaker is named after Andrey Ippolitovich Vilkitsky (1858-1913) - Belarusian hydrographer and surveyor.
+The icebreaker is named after Andrey Ippolitovich Vilkitsky (1858-1913), a Belarusian hydrographer and surveyor.

-The shipbuilder Vyborg Shipyard PJSC (founded 1948) specializes in the construction of icebreakers, offshore support vessels, semi-submersible drilling and oil production platforms, fishing trawlers.
-The shipyard has large production areas (64000 m2 indoor plus 18500 m2 outdoor) and can build vessels with max DWT (deadweight) 15,000 tons.
-When large ships are constructed, their hulls are pre-assembled at yard's semi-submersible barge (named Atlant).
-Since 2012, Vyborg Shipyard is fully-owned by OCK (United Shipbuilding Corporation) - state-owned Russian company, which also owns Arctech Helsinki Shipyard (50%) together with Meyer Turku Oy (50%).
+The shipbuilder, Vyborg Shipyard PJSC (founded in 1948), specializes in constructing icebreakers, offshore support vessels, semi-submersible drilling and oil production platforms, and fishing trawlers.
+The shipyard features extensive production areas (64,000 m2 indoor and 18,500 m2 outdoor) and can build vessels with a maximum deadweight of 15,000 tons.
+For large ship construction, hulls are pre-assembled on the yard’s semi-submersible barge, Atlant.
+Since 2012, Vyborg Shipyard has been fully owned by OCK (United Shipbuilding Corporation), a state-owned Russian company that also co-owns Arctech Helsinki Shipyard (50%) with Meyer Turku Oy (50%).

-The list of another newbuild Russian icebreaking support and supply vessels includes the SCF-Sovcomflot's Vitus Bering (2012), Aleksey Chirikov (2013), Fedor Ushakov (2017), Gennadiy Nevelskoy (2017), Stepan Makarov (2017), Yevgeny Primakov (2018).
-All these icebreakers serve Russia's Sakhalin 1 oil field in Sea of Okhotsk (offshore Sakhalin Island).
+Other newbuild Russian icebreaking support and supply vessels include SCF-Sovcomflot’s Vitus Bering (2012), Aleksey Chirikov (2013), Fedor Ushakov (2017), Gennadiy Nevelskoy (2017), Stepan Makarov (2017), and Yevgeny Primakov (2018).
+All of these icebreakers support operations at Russia’s Sakhalin 1 oil field in the Sea of Okhotsk, offshore Sakhalin Island.